-- (A) Districts mapped: The boundaries of said districts are shown upon zoning maps of the Town, which maps are made part of this Code, and all the notations, references and other information shown thereon shall be as much a part of this Code as if the matters and information set forth by said maps were all fully described herein.
-Said maps shall be kept on file in the offices of the Town clerk and the copies attached hereto are correct only as of the date of publication and are for general informational purposes only.
-For the purpose of local administration a copy of the map shall also be kept on file in the office of the Town zoning administrator and Town Planner. - (B) Determination of boundaries: District boundaries shall be determined by measurement from and as shown on the official zoning maps and in case of any questions as to the interpretation of such boundary lines, the Town Plan Commission shall interpret the map according to the reasonable intent of this Code. - (1) Unless otherwise specifically indicated or dimensioned on the maps, the district boundaries are normally lot lines; Section, quarter Section or sixteenth Section lines; or the center lines of streets, highways, railways or alleys.
+(A) Districts mapped: The boundaries of said districts are shown upon zoning maps of the Town, which maps are made part of this Code, and all the notations, references and other information shown thereon shall be as much a part of this Code as if the matters and information set forth by said maps were all fully described herein.
+Said maps shall be kept on file in the offices of the Town Clerk and the copies attached hereto are correct only as of the date of publication and are for general informational purposes only.
+For the purpose of local administration a copy of the map shall also be kept on file in the office of the Town Building Inspector and Town Planner.

-- (2) The boundaries of Conservancy, existing floodplain overlay and exclusive agricultural districts as drawn are intended to represent the edge of swamp, wetlands, marsh, and floodland or the high water line along a stream or watercourse, and shall be finally determined by the actual conditions in each specific situation. - (3) The boundaries of the environmental corridor district are intended to include all non-wetland/floodplain primary or secondary environmental corridors and isolated natural resource areas, such as significant woodlands, upland wildlife habitat areas, scenic overlooks and slopes exceeding 12 percent.
+- (1) The A-O agricultural overlay and EBROD existing business redevelopment overlay districts are a special kind of zoning districts established to provide for superimposing upon basic districts additional permissive uses and regulatory standards without disturbing the basic underlying district regulations.
+As special districts, the applicable procedures for mapping amendments are those found in Section 484, changes and amendments. - (B) Determination of boundaries: District boundaries shall be determined by measurement from and as shown on the official zoning maps and in case of any questions as to the interpretation of such boundary lines, the Town Plan Commission shall interpret the map according to the reasonable intent of this Code. - (1) Unless otherwise specifically indicated or dimensioned on the maps, the district boundaries are normally lot lines; Section, quarter Section or sixteenth Section lines; or the center lines of streets, highways, railways or alleys. - (2) The boundaries of conservancy, existing floodplain overlay and exclusive agricultural districts as drawn are intended to represent the edge of swamp, wetlands, marsh, and floodland or the high water line along a stream or watercourse, and shall be finally determined by the actual conditions in each specific situation, provided, however, that along a stream or watercourse, such line shall not be less than one hundred (100) feet from the center of such stream or watercourse. - (3) The boundaries of the environmental corridor district are intended to include all nonwetland/floodplain primary or secondary environmental corridors, such as significant woodlands, upland wildlife habitat areas, scenic overlooks and slopes exceeding twelve (12) percent.
 Where questions arise as to the exact location or boundary of an environmental corridor district, the extent and location of such corridor shall be finally determined by an infield investigation by the Southeastern Wisconsin Regional Planning Commission Staff Biologist or his designee.